KevinVerre/kevins-guide-to-git/README.txt

     Files that are ignored won't show up as being untracked in git status.
 And won't be added when using git add.

-Topic X. A typical workflow example
+Topic 5.
+A typical workflow example

 Now we'll run you through an example of how a team might typically use Git.